Reverse-mode automatic differentiation in C++20.

 }

-For example, if y = x + x, then dy/dx = 2, not 1.
+If y = x + x, then dy/dx = 2, not 1.
 Each use of x contributes its gradient.
+This falls out naturally from the multivariate chain rule, but it is easy to get wrong in an implementation.

 Testing AD with Finite Differences

 How do we know our Jacobians are correct?
-We verify against finite differences—the computational equivalent of the limit definition of a derivative:
+We check against finite differences, which I covered in a previous post in this series:

 f'(x) ~ [f(x + h) - f(x - h)] / 2h